-Partitions lie at the foundation of Architecture Governance and are distinct from levels and the organizing concepts of the Architecture Continuum (see 39.
-Enterprise Continuum).
+Partitions lie at the foundation of Architecture Governance and are distinct from levels and the organizing concepts of the Architecture Continuum (see the TOGAF Standard — Architecture Content).

 Architectures are partitioned because:

 - Organizational unit architectures conflict with one another

 - Different teams need to work on different elements of architecture at the same time and partitions allow for specific groups of architects to own and develop specific elements of the architecture